SteveUpton/steveupton.github.io/content/posts/2025/04/21/blog-update.md

 The biggest bit of rewriting history I did was adding a few travel blogs that I never got around to posting and backdated them to around the time of the actual trip.
 Yeah, it's a lie, but it makes the blog archive a bit easier to skim, y'know?

-I archived the original Octopress blog [here](https://github.com/SteveUpton/blog-archive) and started fresh.
-The archive remains as a snapshot of how the blog looked before the refresh, but the new repo is clean.
+I [archived the original Octopress blog](https://github.com/SteveUpton/blog-archive) and started fresh.
+The archive remains as a snapshot of how the blog looked before the refresh, but the [new repo](https://github.com/SteveUpton/steveupton.github.io) is clean.

 ## What's next?